marcnjaramillo/Neighborhood-Map/README.md

 This is the Neighborhood Map project.
 This project consists of several parts:
 * Use Google Maps API and create markers and infowindows for various locations
 * Use third-party API(s) to add functionality
-* Use `Knockout` to handle list, filter, and other changeable information
+* Use `Knockout` to handle lists, filters, and other changeable information

 ___